Configuring single sign-on (SSO) with Azure

 4. Click Save to complete the set up of your account.

-IMPORTANT Warning.
-Click Save only when all information has been entered.
+IMPORTANT Click Save only when all information has been entered.
 If you turn on SSO prematurely, it will break the login experience for all users on your account.

 Once you make this change, you can test your access.